 - FLORIDA: Ft.
 Lauderdale, Tampa, Sarasota, Fort Myers, West Palm Beach

 - KANSAS: Johnson County and Topeka

 - Exceptionally strong work ethic

-> - Comfort working with religious institutions
+- Willingness to be trained to work with religious institutions

-> - Excellent relationship building skills
+- Excellent relationship building skills